EANorwayService/EA-Groups-CRM/README.md

 ![Planner sheet](images/sheetPlanner.png) <br/>

 #### Candidate sheets
 Each candidate has their own candidate sheet, and a new sheet is created each time a new candidate is added.
-This is an example for a candidate sheet for a candidate with the code name "Chicken Iris".
 These sheets are automatically created when a candidate is added. <br/>
 ![Example of candidate sheet](images/candidate_sheet.PNG) <br/>

 #### Dashboard Historical Data (_hidden in spreadsheet_)